-Change orders are an essential element of any construction project and electrical construction is no different.
+Electrical change orders are an essential element of any construction project and electrical construction is no different.
 Each contractor is going to process their electrical contractor change order form in a different way, though.
 This can lead to issues.
 When you need to adapt to a shift in the middle of a project, how well you act and document it can wildly impact client satisfaction and relationships with your fellow contractors.
 Here’s a full guide on how to properly document change orders for the benefit of your business.

-What is an Electrical Change Order?
+What are Electrical Change Orders?

 In construction, a change order happens when the client or contractor wants a change to be made that strays from the original contracted plan for the construction project.
 For example, let’s say that an electrical contractor originally agreed to wire a set amount of rooms for an office building, but the client decided they needed more rooms.